WasiqKabir/WasiqKabir/AboutMe.md

-- 👋 Hi, I’m @WasiK-Kabir
+- 👋 Hi, I’m @WasiqKabir
 - 🌱 I’m a student of Computer Science
 - 📫 How to reach me @wasickmania